Payment Methods

 For check payments, the system will prompt you to print checks after posting.
 Payments made using EFT, Credit Card, or Cash do not generate a printed report.

-You can void payments regardless of the method used.
-However, the Print and Print & Void options are only available for check payments.
-These options are disabled for EFT, Credit Card, and Cash.
+Payments can be voided regardless of the method used.
+However, the Void and Print (when using preprinted checks) or Reprint (when using MICR checks) options are only available for check payments.

 Who uses it?